imirisoft/Kickstart-HTML/README.md

 # Kickstart-HTML

-Kickstart HTML is created for designer who hate copy pasting all common stuffs E.g., header, footer, etc., This tiny much needed tool helps designer to add all common stuffs in partials and specific stuffs in views directory.
-Finished! convert the template to html and handover to Developers.
+Kickstart HTML is created for designer who hate copy pasting all common stuffs E.g., header, footer, etc., to all the files.
+This tiny much needed tool help designers to add all common stuffs in partials directory and specific stuffs in views directory.
+Finished designing! now convert the template to html and handover to developers.
 Have fun!!

 ## Installation